ChalmersGU-AI-course/shrdlite-course-project/AStar/README.md

 A* - Python implementation
 ============================
-This AStar implementation findes the shortest path in a squargrid, where there exists walls and edges with different weightes.
+This AStar implementation finds the shortest path in a square grid, where there exists walls and edges with different weights.

 # Files
 ### algorithm.py